MSDP22003/SignalsToFun/README.md

 2. In the Arduino IDE select the COM port

    a.
 Tools --> Port
-3. Import the necessary libraries listed in the first 5 lines
+3. Import the Stepper library

    a.
-Tools --> Manage Libraries --> find listed library --> "Install"
+Tools --> Manage Libraries --> find "Stepper.h" --> "Install"
 4. Upload the code to the Arduino hardware

    a.
 Click the arrow next to the check mark in the top left corner